codecov/example-lua/README.md

 lua -lluacov awesome-tests.lua
 ```

-After you've run the tests and created a LuaCov report, you can use [Codecov
+After you've run the tests and created a LuaCov report, you can use [the
-Global][4] to upload that report to Codecov.
-See below for more detail.
+Codecov global uploader][4] to push that report to Codecov.
+See below for
+further details.

 ## [![travis-org](https://avatars2.githubusercontent.com/u/639823?v=2&s=50)](https://travis-ci.org) Travis CI